jessegall/php-proxy/README.md

 # php-proxy

-A PHP library that provides a way to intercept and modify the behavior of objects by intercepting method calls, property accesses, and property assignments.
+A PHP library that provides a convenient way to intercept and modify the behavior of objects by intercepting method calls, property accesses, and property assignments.

 The goal of this library is to provide a flexible and extensible way to intercept and modify the behavior of objects without modifying the target object itself.